writethedocs/organizer-manual/source/confs/conf-communication.rst

 * Keynotes (if applicable)
 * CFP reminder (1 week out)
 * Proposals
-* Auxilary events (Hike, Writing Day, Reception, Party)
+* Auxiliary events (Hike, Writing Day, Reception, Party)
+* Thank you

 Each email will continue to list additional sponsors added to the conference.